Skip to main content

 Divio Cloud ships with a set of default security groups that should cover most common setups.
 At a glance:

-Security GroupOrganizationApplicationEnvironmentAddon
+Security GroupOrganisationApplicationEnvironmentAddon

-Organization OwnerFull accessFull accessFull accessFull access
+Organisation OwnerFull accessFull accessFull accessFull access

-Organization AdminMost features (no transfer)Full accessFull accessFull access
+Organisation AdminMost features (no transfer)Full accessFull accessFull access

 Billing AdminLimited access to billing onlyLimited accessNo accessNo access